AdeyAA/cse15l-lab-reports/lab-report-2.md

 # What are the relevant arguments to those methods, and the values of any relevant fields of the class?

-In the handleRequest method the argument given is a `URI url` which allows us to access the url that we inputted.
+In the handleRequest method, the argument given is a `URI url` which allows us to access the URL that we inputted.
-Relevant field of the class is Stringbuilder `chatMessages` which stores all of the chat messages added.
+Relevant field of the class is StringBuilder `chatMessages` which stores all of the chat messages added.
-In the handleRequest method the argument given is a URI url which allows us to access the url that we inputted which was https://0-0-0-0-9089-r4rppjtr16ohetrtvmc6ce0ivk.us.edusercontent.com/add-message?s=Hiiiiiii&user=Adey.

 The values in this method include:
 1.String Builder chatMessages
 2.String queryString = "s=Hiiiiiii&user=Adey"
 3.String array chatInfo = ["s=Hiiiiiii", "user=Adey"]
 4.String message = "Hiiiiiii"
 5.String user = "Adey"
-7.String chatMessage = "Adey: How are you"
+6.String chatMessage = "Adey: How are you"

-In the main method it takes in a command line argument which was java ChatServer 9089 which is how the server was started.
+In the main method, it takes in a command line argument which was java ChatServer 9089 which is how the server was started.

 # How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.

-The field chatMessages changes whenever the if statement checking whether the url path contains `/add-message` is true and when `user` and `message is not null, becasue then a new chat is added to chatMessages so the field is changed.
+The field chatMessages changes whenever the if statement checking whether the URL path contains `/add-message` is true and when `user` and `message is not null, because then a new chat is added to chatMessages so the field is changed.

 # Part 2